 Lunch and Learn

 Which actually for you, is a Starve and Teach.
 It doesn’t sound as catchy, but no one wants to see you talk with your mouth full.
-A lunch and learn is a more formal version of a happy hour style event.
+A lunch and learn is a more formal version of a happy hour style event that can be very effective for real estate agent recruiting.
 Invite potential new agents to lunch at the office or a nice place near by.
 This produces an environment where the focus topic is the brokerage and what it can offer new agents, but still in a relaxed setting.
 You are able to drive the conversation like you would in a formal meeting, but there is less pressure on newbies.

 The future is now.
 Using virtual tools creates and nurtures interest in your brokerage.
 Agents may be apprehensive about your company and not feel confident enough to come to an in-person event just yet.
 Don’t make the mistake of assuming the agent has no interest in your brokerage, perhaps they’re just not comfy cozy going stag.
 Holding virtual meetings and activities allows agents to foster their interest until they are comfortable enough to attend an in-person event.